Is the discoverer of the Microchakras, a unique therapist, and the founder of the Chakra Institute.

 In early 1967, he had an intuition.
 In five hours of automatic writing it was revealed that each of the seven chakra lights are transmitted to the spine through 21 microchakras.
 The revelation of the precise details of their functioning is the basis of Microchakra™ Psychology.

-He began presenting his work internationally in major growth centers and universities, including New York University, Bombay, Sorbonne and Cambridge University, The New School, Asia Society, and many others.
+Since 1968, he began presenting his work internationally in major growth centers and universities, including New York University, Bombay, Sorbonne and Cambridge University, The New School, Asia Society, and many others.
 He introduced a unique method of education for young children, Conch Play, at the Museum of Natural History in New York City.

 His first open air mantra meditation concert was at the Museum of Modern Art (NYC).
 In 1968 he was invited by Dr. Bernard Aaronson, a psychologist at the neuro-psychiatric institute of Princeton, to experiment with the effects of sound on the psyche.
 Around this time, he commenced his international teachings in Europe.
+Sri Shyamji also performed at Carnegie Hall and the Lincoln Center in New York with Ravi Shankar, among other places.

-In 1970 Sri Shyamji established the Chakra Institute Retreat, (an evolute of Satyam Shivam Sundaram), a not-for-profit organization for the promotion of the integration of ancient Indian wisdom and artistic expression with modern science and psychology.
+In 1970 Sri Shyamji established the Chakra Institute, (an evolute of Satyam Shivam Sundaram), a not-for-profit organization for the promotion of the integration of ancient Indian wisdom and artistic expression with modern science and psychology.
 The Chakra Institute has hosted rare spiritual teachers and sponsored some of the greatest Indian singers to perform in the U.S. such as Pran Nath, Sant Karunamayee, Kundan Lal Sharma, Salamat Ali Khan and Ravi Shankar.

 In 1975, he was invited to the Royal Tropical Museum in Amsterdam to present his model of Microchakra™ Psychology.
 Professor Henri van Praag, a noted parapsychologist, created a department of Chakra Studies for Sri Shyamji at the University of Lugano, Switzerland, awarding him an honorary professorship.
 (For more information about Dr. Van Praag, visit www.midrashram.com.)

 Currently he has a worldwide network of students including professionals that he teaches at various Chakra Institute Retreat locations.
-He has been teaching on the faculty of the New York Open Center for over forty years.

 In 1991, he met Dandi Swami Atmanandendra (Swami ji), a rare saint.
 Swami ji is the foremost disciple of his Holiness Sri Satchidanandendra Saraswati, the great authority on Shankara Advaita Vedanta.
 Sri Shyamji met Swami ji while walking in the high Himalayas.
-His life have been profoundly affected by meeting Swami ji.
+His life has been profoundly affected by meeting Swami ji.